openbmc/docs/designs/software-update-for-multiple-devices.md

 comes from the MANIFEST file it is considered that the image is applicable only  for these three devices/hosts and the image will be deleted after updating them  (see the section MANIFEST File Changes Proposal).
-- Anytime software/firmware update to be supported, it means, in case of multiple devices/hosts the user can update one each time (not all once).

 ## Proposed Design
 This document proposes a new design engaging a phosphor-bmc-code-mgmt to update